Wordpress Rainmaker Review

 Brian Clark started out as a blogger around ten years ago and now he's a multi-millionaire (okay, that's a guess) partner in Copyblogger Media LLC.
 He's also, apparently, a lawyer and an incredible business person.

 He's also, apparently, a real straight-up guy.
 You have to like him.
 Matt Mullenweg, founder of Wordpress, likes him.
 So does everyone who matters: Andrew Warner of Mixergy likes him, Chris Brogan, Matt Medeiros from the Matt Report like him.

-So why does it bug the heck out of me that everyone is so gung-ho about Genesis and the entire Copyblogger Media Rainmaker platform he and his (amazing) partners have created?
+So why does it bug me that everyone is so gung-ho about Genesis and the entire Copyblogger Media Rainmaker platform he and his (amazing) partners have created?

 But Wait - There's More...